cnt0/cnt0/README.md

 Ultimately bad software developer with no achievements at all, if you came here looking for some good code then you're dead wrong.

 I'd like to contribute to free software, I have many ideas, but no time nor energy for that.
-Prohibited from drinking coffee, even...

 <!--
 **cnt0/cnt0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.